samuel-c-johnson/CV/README.md

 ## About Me
 A full-stack developer with a history in marine science.
-Highly adaptable with sound problem solving abilities developed through working in remote areas with little resources in a results based industry.
+Highly adaptable with sound problem solving abilities developed through working in remote areas with little resources in a data driven organisation.
 Recently graduated from a highly selective coding academy with a broad skill set and hunger to create.
 Being a scientist I was intrigued by how things function and this interest is what inspired me to become a developer.
 I'm looking for a position in an innovative and productive environment where I can build on my skill set and grow with a company.